 - Working Tax Credit run-on - paid for four weeks after you stop qualifying for Working Tax Credit

-All children in Key Stage 1 will be entitled to Universal Free School Meals from September 2014.
+All children in Key Stage 1 are entitled to Universal Free School Meals.

 However, as pupil premium is an important payment for schools - and a really good opportunity for eligible parents to get even more support for their children in school - it is important that you still apply if your child is in Key Stage 1.
 If your child is in Key Stage 1 and you do not apply, your child's school will not be able to claim the appropriate child premium and will have less money to spend on supporting children in school.